 In fact, one study showed that hemp prevented bone loss in aged rodents and promoted healing after fractures, with bones in treated animals being 35-50% stronger than those in untreated animals (Journal of Bone and Mineral Research).

 According to a review by the National Cancer Institute, there is mounting evidence that hemp not only helps manage the symptoms of cancer and its treatment, such as pain, nausea, and fatigue, but also contain preventative properties that:

 - Induce cancer cells to die

 - Slow cancer growth

 - Inhibit the formation of blood vessels that feed tumors

 - Protect non-cancer cells

-The use of cannabinoids to treat cancer dates back to 1998 when it was shown that cannabinoids induced cell death in glioma cells that form to create a very aggressive form of brain cancer.
-Since then, study after study has shown that cannabinoids inhibit cancer cell growth, induce cancer cells to die, and inhibit cancer cell invasion and metastasis (Journal of Pharmacology and Experimental Therapeutics).
+The use of hemp to treat cancer dates back to 1998 when it was shown that hemp induced cell death in glioma cells that form to create a very aggressive form of brain cancer.
+Since then, study after study has shown that hemp inhibit cancer cell growth, induce cancer cells to die, and inhibit cancer cell invasion and metastasis (Journal of Pharmacology and Experimental Therapeutics).